 While TEAR Australia allocates the majority of its resources to long-term development work, it also supports responses its partner organisations make to humanitarian emergencies.
 Apart from the immense and immediate suffering they cause, disasters deepen poverty and create obstacles to development and sometimes reverse development gains.
 TEAR supports both short-term emergency relief projects that enable disaster-affected people to survive, as well as medium-term recovery and rehabilitation projects.

-Under usual circumstances, TEAR caps funding for relief and rehabilitation activities to 10% of total International Program funding.
-It is recognised that in complex operating areas projects that are assisting communities recover from disasters and transition to longer-term development initiatives may be expensive.
+Under usual circumstances, TEAR caps funding for relief and recovery activities to 10% of total International Program funding.
+It is recognised that in complex operating areas projects that are assisting communities recover from emergencies and transition to longer-term development initiatives may be expensive.
 Ordinarily TEAR will coordinate its response to large-scale international disasters and emergencies with member agencies of the Integral Alliance.

-TEAR will give priority to proposals likely to prepare communities to engage in longer-term development initiatives: such as those that prepare at-risk communities for disaster prevention or mitigation, or where ongoing development work that TEAR is supporting is directly affected by a disaster.
+TEAR will give priority to proposals likely to prepare communities to engage in longer-term development initiatives: such as those that prepare at-risk communities for disaster mitigation and preparedness, or where ongoing development work that TEAR is supporting is directly affected by an emergency.
 Care is taken to minimise the risk of relief inputs undermining local markets and communities’ other self-help capacities.

 TEAR encourages its partners to integrate disaster mitigation and preparedness into their mainstream development programming.
 It also supports specific disaster mitigation and preparedness activities in disaster-prone regions and in regions threatened by changing climatic, environmental and economic conditions.
-Such projects equip communities to assess probable hazards, undertake work to lessen the impact of disasters on their physical infrastructure and livelihoods, and respond rapidly and effectively should a disaster occur.
+Such projects equip communities to assess probable hazards, undertake work to lessen the impact of disasters on their physical infrastructure and livelihoods, and respond rapidly and effectively when emergencies occur.

 TEAR Australia supports training, technology and consultancy inputs to our partner organisations that will strengthen project implementation and management.
 TEAR expects project plans and budgets to include in-service and short-course training that add to the skills of project staff and community volunteers, equipping them to do their work more effectively.